 I wish we would all be much kinder to one another, and I wish I had some good-as-gold ways to help kids deal with the dings — from other kids and, in this case, from adults who can be just as mean.

 I don’t think I’ve ever been good at this.
-I respond more like a defensive badger than a wise counselor on behalf of underdogs everywhere.
+I respond more like a defensive badger than a wise counselor on behalf of underdogs.
 My flashpoint for rage and protection is low.
 I rush to stand between the oppressor and the oppressed.

 Could we at least commit to stop using “good guy” and “bad guy” language — start clarifying choices instead of condemning character?